- Research article

 Electronic supplementary material

-Additional File 3: Effect of GSTM2-5 diplotypes x smoke interactions and CpG sites on lung function levels and lung function growth.
+Additional File 3: GSTM2-5 diplotypes x smoke interactions and CpG sites on lung function levels and lung function growth.
 This file contains supplementary tables on main effects of GSTM2-5 diplotypes on lung function levels at ages 10 and 18 (Tables S3a and S3b), interactions between GSTM2-5 diplotypes and smoke exposures on lung function levels at ages 10 and 18 (Tables S4a-S4c, Tables S5a-S5c, Tables S6a-S6c, and Tables S7a-S7c), interactions between GSTM2-5 diplotypes and smoke exposures on lung function growth (Tables S8a-S8c, Tables S5a-S5c, and Tables S6a-S6c), the influence of diplotypes on CpG site methylation (Table S12), the effect of CpG sites on lung function growth (Table S13), validation of smoke exposure categories via urinary cotinine (Table S15), and the effect of active smoking on lung function levels at age 18 (Table S16).(DOCX 128 KB)

 Authors’ original submitted files for images